 The City of Houston completed its Local Housing Needs Assessment to identify the impact of Hurricane Harvey on the city's housing stock.
-Information was gathered from multiple sources to document the impact of Hurricane Harvey including a demographic profile of impacted households including low-and moderate households.
+Information has been gathered from a number of sources to document the impact of Hurricane Harvey including demographic profile of impacted households including low-and moderate households.